 515 Ruxton Ave., Manitou Springs

 Just 90 minutes from downtown Denver, the world's highest cog railway climbs from Manitou Springs to the summit of Pikes Peak, 14,110 feet above sea level.
-The Manitou & Pikes Peak Railway runs daily May through October and winds past cascading streams and dense forests of aspen and pine.
+Open year round, the Manitou & Pikes Peak Railway runs daily and winds past cascading streams and dense forests of aspen and pine.
 Spectacular sweeping views are available at the summit.
 Reservations are recommended.

 Royal Gorge Route

 Considered by many to be the most spectacular stretch of rail in America, the Royal Gorge Route offers the best experience of the Royal Gorge on a breathtaking, two- or three-hour scenic and historic train ride on the most famous portion of the former Denver & Rio Grande Western train line.
 The tracks cling to a narrow ledge while the canyon walls rise 2,000 feet straight above.
 A highlight is the world-famous "Hanging Bridge."
 The train features one of Colorado's finest gourmet lunch and dinner train experiences throughout the year, as well as many special events, including Mother's Day Brunch, Oktoberfest and Santa Express Train.

 Take a ride on the Cripple Creek & Victor Narrow Gauge Railroad, a four-mile round trip through one of the most historic gold fields in Colorado on authentic steam locomotives.
 Cripple Creek legalized casino gambling in October 1991, and now offers over 20 casinos with slot machines, poker and blackjack.
 The train runs daily from Memorial Day Weekend through October.